-When you run a website on a hosting company’s servers, you go to your hosting company for technical issues and Google/forums for other issues.
-I’ve reviewed a bunch of hosting companies and service levels/approaches vary wildly.
+I’ve reviewed a bunch of hosting companies, and service levels/approaches vary wildly.
 Bluehost generally has solid beginner support via lots of different channels.

 Since Wix operates a hosted platform – their customer service has fewer variables to work with.
-They know that you can only customize your site so much, thus potential problems are limited.
+They know that you can only customize your site so much, so potential problems are limited.

 If you have a highly customized self-hosted WordPress website with lots of plugins and theme edits, you will have to go through a troubleshooting process no matter how good Bluehost’s support is.

-If you are comfortable problem-solving and troubleshooting, a Bluehost site with a widely adopted software like WordPress will be the best fit.
+If you are comfortable with problem-solving and troubleshooting, a Bluehost site with WordPress will be the best fit.

 Otherwise, Wix will have a better setup due to the integration of service with its product.